odan/odan.github.io/_posts/2020-04-07-slim4-https-middleware.md

 ## Other solutions

-You could also create use a `.htaccess` file to redirect the http traffic to https.
+You could also use a `.htaccess` file to redirect the http traffic to https.